pbissonho/fast.cli/README.md

-# FAST CLI
+# Fast.cli

 [![Build Status](https://travis-ci.org/pbissonho/fast.cli.svg?branch=master)](https://travis-ci.org/github/pbissonho/fast.cli)
 [![codecov](https://codecov.io/gh/pbissonho/fast.cli/branch/master/graph/badge.svg)](https://codecov.io/gh/pbissonho/fast.cli)
 [![pub package](https://img.shields.io/pub/v/fast.svg)](https://pub.dev/packages/fast)

 An incredible command line interface for Flutter.
+It allows you to create your own CLI  without coding a line.

 With this CLI, you can create your custom templates and define how your project will start.

-The generated directories and files are defined from the outside in, that is, the users define the templates, the CLI only creates them.
+The generated directories and files are defined from the outside in, that is, the users define the resources, the CLI generates for you.

-That way you are not forced to use the project structure set by someone else and you can easily modify templates already created.
+You can easily:
+* Create
+* Use
+* Edit
+* Share

+Do not hesitate to share the plugins created by you with the community, it is very simple.

 ## Features
 - Templates generator